 Step 3.
 Build an emergency fund

 This step is more urgent than many people realize.
-According to a 2024 FINRA Foundation National Financial Capability Study, only 46% of U.S. adults have enough saved to cover three months of living expenses — down from 53% in 2021.
+According to the FINRA Foundation’s National Financial Capability Study (conducted in 2024 and published in 2025), only 46% of U.S. adults have enough saved to cover three months of living expenses – down from 53% in 2021.
 Without this buffer, even a minor financial setback can derail an otherwise solid plan.

-This step underscores the importance of financial planning because it separates short-term security from long-term growth.
+This step separates short-term security from long-term growth.
 Emergency savings should be liquid and easily accessible, even if they earn minimal returns.

 Step 4.
 Reduce high-interest debt